craftcms/docs/docs/getting-started-tutorial/configure/single.md

 # Create an about page

 Sometimes you’ll have unique, one-off pages that don’t make sense as a Section.
-Unlike the content you might store in Globals, however, each page would need its own field set and have its own URL.
-This is what Singles are for.
+Unlike the content you might store in Globals, however, each page *would* need to live at its own URL.
+A Single is perfect for this.

 Let’s create a Single for an “About” page that will include a headshot and bio.